 Over the last few decades issues such truth, fake news, misinformation, populism, woke and cancel culture have become critical discussion points in our democratic countries.
 The clash between these – mainly emotionally driven – bottom up developments and the lack of top down leadership aimed to look after the common good has contributed to a decline in truth.

-Political and economic developments over the last 30-40 years have furthermore seen a move in focus to the ‘me’ rather than the ‘us’.
-There has also been a shift in focus towards the functional rather than the emotional (ethics, values, care, the beautiful).
+Political and economic developments over the last 30-40 years have furthermore seen a move to the ‘me’ rather than the ‘us’.
+In politic there has also been a shift in focus here, towards the functional (efficiency, rationality) rather than the emotional (ethics, values, care, the beautiful).

-Societies can only prosper if they are based on mutual trust.
+Societies can only prosper if they are based on shared mutual trust.
 Such societies are supported by independent institutions looking after the common good with a balance between the functional and the things we humans care for the most.
 In a political sense that means a move back to the centre.
 The ‘truth crisis’ is undermining the social code and the institutions established to manage the social code.
+I very much agree with socio-economic technologist Carlota Perez , who proclaimed herself to be a radical centrist.

 In this essay I argue that if the ‘truth crisis’ is allowed to continue it will undermine societies.
 I would furthermore argue that this crisis is potentially even worse than the climate crisis.
-However, I will also discuss the way forward to restore truth.
+However, I will also discuss the way forward to restore what we share and as a society hold true.

 Without well-functioning societies based around the rule of law, a social code and a common good, we will be unable to solve the climate crisis and other crises such as for example future pandemics, the managements of technologies and global affairs such as war and peace.